Monoculture: Social impacts

 Environmental consequences of monocultural farming have notable social impacts, commonly concentrated to the reduction of small-scale farmers and pesticide-related health issues.
 Monoculture is contradictive to several primitive, more sustainable farming practices utilized by small-scale farmers.
 Following pest outbreaks, over 600 million liters of pesticides are sprayed annually, contaminating nearby small-scale farming and causing communal health decline.
-Research has revealed increased prevalence of pesticide-related disorders, diseases, and cancers affecting the human neurological, gastrointestinal, skin, and respiratory systems.
+This link between monoculture practices, increased pesticide use, and subsequent human health risks can be illustrated well by a One Health perspective, which emphasizes the interconnectedness of environmental and human health.
+Chronic exposure to commonly used pesticides has been associated with various negative health outcomes, including neurological disorders such as Alzheimer's disease and amyotrophic lateral sclerosis, brain tumors, leukemia, non-Hodgkin lymphoma, and a wide range of other gastrointestinal, dermatological, and respiratory illnesses.
+Notably, the burden of exposure to such pesticides disproportionately affects vulnerable populations including agricultural workers, their families (including children), and residents of nearby communities.
+These disparities underscore the importance of environmental justice within the One Health framework.